SysManSquad/sysmansquadblogdev/content/posts/2021-10-20-/index.md

     </p>

     <p>
-      There are 2 options to accomplish the same goal here: Exclude the Service Account explicitly in your MFA Policy <em>or</em> Create a new Group and a new Policy for easier access and visibility.
+      There are 2 options to accomplish the same goal here: Exclude the Service Account explicitly in your MFA Policy *or* Create a new Group and a new Policy for easier access and visibility.
     </p>

     <p>